-Our bylaws require our board of directors to call a special meeting of our stockholders if a registration statement registering the resale of the shares sold in the private placement has been declared effective by the SEC and the shares have been listed for trading on a national securities exchange February 3, 2015 (180 days after the filing of such registration statement), or (ii) if our Company completes its initial public offering pursuant to a registration statement prior to the date described in clause (i) above, on a date that is 60 days after the completion of such initial public offering.
-Such special meeting of stockholders will occur as soon as possible following the applicable trigger date described above but in no event more than 30 days after the applicable trigger date listed above.
+Our bylaws and the registration rights agreement we entered with the investors participating in the June 2014 private placement require our board of directors to call a special meeting of our stockholders if a registration statement registering the resale of the shares sold in the private placement has not been declared effective by the SEC and the shares have not been listed for trading on a national securities exchange by February 3, 2015 (180 days after the filing of such registration statement).
+Such special meeting of stockholders will occur as soon as possible following the trigger date described above but in no event more than 30 days after the trigger date listed above.
 The special election meeting shall be called solely for the purposes of: (i) considering and voting upon proposals to remove each then-serving director of the Company and (ii) electing such number of directors as there are then vacancies on the board of directors, including any vacancies created by the removal of directors at the special election meeting.
 Nominations of individuals for election to the board of directors at the special election meeting may only be made (i) by or at the direction of the board of directors or (ii) upon receipt by the Company of a written notice of any holder or holders of shares of common stock entitled to cast, or direct the casting of, at least 20% of all the votes entitled to be cast at the special election meeting.
 Each of Brian McAuley, Morgan O'Brien, John Pescatore, Frank Creede, Richard Rohmann, Andrew Daskalakis, Peter Schiff and John C. Sites have each agreed that, if requested by FBR Capital Markets & Co, they will vote or not vote any and all securities of the Company held by such holders as of the date of the registration rights agreement in the same proportion as the votes casts by the holders who vote at such special meeting.
+The holders of a majority of the outstanding shares of common stock issued in the June 2014 private placement may waive the requirement to hold the special election meeting.